Antonio Nafarrete: Early life and education

-Nafarrete was born in Manila on 22 February 1969 and is the fourth child among six siblings.
+Nafarrete was born on 22 February 1969 in Manila and is the fourth child among six siblings.
 His father, Perpetuo Nafarrete, is a local attorney from Pangasinan, while his mother, Maria Daisy Gustilo-Nafarette, is a former public school teacher from La Paz, Iloilo, and was once a teacher at the Ramon Magsaysay High School, and still currently serves as an active board director of the family's rural bank, the Rural Bank of Calinog (Iloilo), Inc. Nafarrete often visits his grandmother's family-owned rice and sugarcane fields in Calinog, Iloilo during the summer season and later moved to the province in his elementary years.
 He finished his elementary schooling at the Calinog Elementary School in 1982 and eventually finished high school at the West Visayas State University in 1986 and later became interested in entering the Philippine Military Academy (PMA) during a career orientation held in the university.

 Nafarrete later entered the PMA in 1986 amidst the Coup attempts against Corazon Aquino during 1986 to 1987, and eventually became part of the Alpha Company of his batch and later became the company's squad and platoon commander.
 During his years in the PMA, Nafarrete is described as an average student and only excelled in subjects such as military history, military leadership, military sciences, and social studies; and was inspired by the leadership skills of former AFP Chiefs General Lisandro Abadia, who formerly served as the Commandant of Cadets, and General Rodolfo Biazon, who was once the Superintendent of the PMA, amidst the continuous coup attempts during the Presidency of Corazon Aquino.
 He later graduated as part of the PMA "Bigkis-Lahi" Class of 1990.

 Nafarrete also hold a Master of Public Administration from the Philippine Christian University in Ermita, Manila in 2013 and also completed various military courses, such as the Basic Airborne Course, the Special Operations Qualification Course, the Scout Ranger Course in 1991, and the Joint Command and General Staff Course at the Armed Forces of the Philippines Command and General Staff College.
 Nafarrete also completed the Military Intelligence Officer Course, the Infantry Officer Basic Course, the Psychological Operations Course; the Comprehensive Security Responses to Terrorism Course at the Asia-Pacific Center for Security Studies in Honolulu, Hawaii; the Infantry Officer Advanced Course, the Peace Keeping Support Operations Training Course, and the United Nations Military Observer Course.
 He also completed the Specialized English Training Course at Lackland Air Force Base, Bexar County, Texas; the United States Army Rangers Course in 1995 at Fort Benning, Georgia, and also completed both the Joint Transition Course and Joint Professional Military Education Course at the National Defense University in Fort Lesley J. McNair, Washington, D.C., USA.